networkop/tkng/content/dns/_index.md

 ## Optimisations

 DNS is widely regarded as the main [source](https://isitdns.com/) of all IT problems, and Kubernetes is no exception (see [1](https://github.com/kubernetes/kubernetes/issues/56903), [2](https://www.weave.works/blog/racy-conntrack-and-dns-lookup-timeouts), [3](https://github.com/kubernetes/kubernetes/issues/62628), [4](https://pracucci.com/kubernetes-dns-resolution-ndots-options-and-why-it-may-affect-application-performances.html)).
-It's way of deployment and reliance on [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) mean that some Nodes could become connection bottlenecks while the CPU and Memory of the DNS Pods may remain relatively low.
-There are a number of optmisations that can be enabled to improve DNS performance at the expense of additional resource utilisation and complexity:
+Its way of deployment and reliance on [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) mean that some Nodes could become connection bottlenecks while the CPU and Memory of the DNS Pods may remain relatively low.
+There are a number of optimisations that can be enabled to improve DNS performance at the expense of additional resource utilisation and complexity:

-* The [**authopath** plugin](https://coredns.io/plugins/autopath/) can be enabled in CoreDNS to make it follow the chain of search paths on behalf of a client, thereby reducing the number of queries required by the client to just one.
+* The [**authopath** plugin](https://coredns.io/plugins/autopath/) can be enabled in CoreDNS to make it follow the chain of search paths on behalf of a client, thereby reducing the number of queries for an external domain required by the client from 4 (see above) to just one.
-* Each Kubernetes Node can run a [**NodeLocal DNSCache**](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) -- a daemonset of recursive DNS resolvers deployed on each Node designed to reduce the load on a centralised CoreDNS deployment by serving as a caching layer between the Pods and the DNS service.
+* Each Kubernetes Node can run a [**NodeLocal DNSCache**](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) -- a daemonset of recursive DNS resolvers designed to reduce the load on a centralised CoreDNS deployment by serving as a caching layer between Pods and the DNS service.

 ## External DNS

+The [DNS Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md) is only focused on the intra-cluster DNS resolution and service discovery.
+Anything to do with external DNS is left out of scope, despite the fact that most of the end-users are located outside of a cluster.
+For them, Kubernetes has to provide a way to discover external Kubernetes resources, LoadBalancer Services, Ingresses and Gateways, and there are two ways this can be accomplished:

+* An out-of-cluster DNS zone can be orchestrated by the [**ExternalDNS** cluster add-on](https://github.com/kubernetes-sigs/external-dns) -- a Kubernetes controller that synchronises external Kubernetes resources with any supported third-party DNS provider via an API (see the [GH page](https://github.com/kubernetes-sigs/external-dns#externaldns) for the list of supported providers).
+* An existing DNZ zone can be configured to delegate a subdomain to a self-hosted external DNS plugin, e.g. [**k8s_gateway**](https://github.com/ori-edge/k8s_gateway).
+This approach assumes that this DNS plugin is deployed inside a cluster and exposed via a LoadBalancer IP, which is then used in an NS record for the delegated zone.
+All queries hitting this subdomain will get forwarded to this plugin which will respond as an authoritative nameserver for the delegated subdomain.